thedoughmonster/doughmonster-worker/README.md

 Production consumers should continue calling the endpoint without `debug`; the telemetry fields are optional and only materialize when explicitly requested so the normal payload and caching behavior remain unchanged.

-### `/api/items-expanded`
+### `/api/orders-detailed`
 This endpoint is built for dashboards that need per-order snapshots with nested items:

 - Internally calls `/api/orders/latest` (to load recent orders) and `/api/menus` (to enrich menu metadata) so it reuses the worker's KV cache while returning the same JSON schema as the previous direct-Toast implementation.
-- When called without filters it returns the 20 most recent non-voided orders across every approval status (including active and fulfilled orders), sorted from newest to oldest. `/api/orders/latest` handles the rolling lookback/pagination; items-expanded filters out non-line items, aggregates line-level totals, and applies the requested limit.
+- When called without filters it returns the 20 most recent non-voided orders across every approval status (including active and fulfilled orders), sorted from newest to oldest. `/api/orders/latest` handles the rolling lookback/pagination; orders-detailed filters out non-line items, aggregates line-level totals, and applies the requested limit.
 - Each order groups all items for a Toast check and includes modifier breakdowns, per-item pricing (base, modifier, total), order timing, customer/location metadata, and aggregated totals (base, modifiers, discounts, service charges, tips, and grand total).
 - Results are deterministic: orders are sorted by `orderTime` descending (breaking ties with `orderId` then `checkId`), and items are sorted by display/index metadata (display order → creation time → receipt line position → selection index → seat → name → `menuItemId` → `lineItemId`) so nothing jumps between polls.
 - `orderData` includes check-level context such as `status`, aggregated delivery/curbside/table metadata, and a `fulfillmentStatus` value that reflects the most advanced selection fulfillment state (NEW → HOLD → SENT → READY).
 - Accepts optional ISO-8601 `start`/`end` query parameters; these are forwarded to `/api/orders/latest` when present.
-Otherwise the shared endpoint uses its adaptive window strategy and items-expanded returns whatever qualifies before the requested limit is reached.
+Otherwise the shared endpoint uses its adaptive window strategy and orders-detailed returns whatever qualifies before the requested limit is reached.
 - Supports optional `status` and `locationId` filters and a `limit` that caps the number of orders returned (default 20, maximum 500).
 Override the default with `?limit=<n>` to request the last `n` qualifying orders.
 - **Progressive lookback:** When not using an explicit `start`/`end` range, the handler may retry `/api/orders/latest` with minute windows `[60, 240, 480, 1440, 2880, 4320, 10080]` until it fills the requested limit or reaches the 7-day fallback window.
 - Loads the published menu document once per request to hydrate item and modifier names.
 The response includes a `cacheInfo` block: